Uwe Ludewig

-Uwe Ludewig (born 26 June 1967 in Helmstedt) is a German agricultural scientist specialising in plant physiology.
+Uwe Ludewig (born 26 June 1967 in Helmstedt) is a German agricultural scientist specializing in plant physiology.
 He is director of the Institute for Crop Science at the University of Hohenheim.

 Biography

-After school in Braunschweig Ludewig studied physics, particularly biophysics, at the Technical University in the same city.
-He then studied at the Georg-August University in Göttingen, where he completed his studies with a Diploma at the Max-Planck-Institut for Biophysical Chemistry (Dept. of Membrane Physics).
+Ludewig was born in Helmstedt in Lower Saxony of Germany.
+After school in Braunschweig, Ludewig studied physics, particularly biophysics, at the Technical University of Braunschweig in the same city.
+He then studied at the University of Göttingen, where he completed his studies with a Diploma at the Max Planck Institute for Biophysical Chemistry in the Department of Membrane Physics.

-Ludewig then studied as a post graduate at the University of Hamburg and obtained his Doctorate (Dr. rer. nat.) in 1996 with a thesis on The Structure and Function of Chloride Canals under Thomas Jentsch.

-After working abroad on an EMBO Postdoc Stipendium at Seville University in Spain under Prof. Lopes-Barneo he moved to Prof. Wolf Frommer in Tuebingen University.
+Ludewig then conducted postgraduate study at the Center for Molecular Neurobiology Hamburg of the University of Hamburg and obtained his Doctorate (Dr. rer. nat.) in 1996 with a thesis on The Structure and Function of Chloride Canals under Thomas Jentsch.
+After working abroad on an EMBO Postdoc Stipendium at University of Seville in Spain under Prof. Jose Lopez-Barneo before he moved to University of Tuebingen to work with Prof. Wolf Frommer.

-In 2002 Ludewig became a Junior Group Leader at the Centre for Plant Molecular Biology in Tuebingen, obtained his professorship in 2007 and the Venia legendi for plant physiology.
-In 2009 – 2010 he took over as a stand-in professor at the Technical University in Darmstadt.
-He was then appointed Professor of Nutrition Physiology of Horticultural Crops at Hohenheim University.
+In 2002 Ludewig became a Junior Group Leader at the Centre for Plant Molecular Biology in Tuebingen, obtained his professorship in 2007 and the venia legendi for plant physiology.
+In 2009 – 2010 he took over as a stand-in professor at the Technical University of Darmstadt.
+He was then appointed Professor of Nutrition Physiology of Horticultural Crops at the University of Hohenheim.
 He has been managing director of the Institute for Horticultural Crop Science (Institut für Kulturpflanzenwissenschaften) since it was given this new name.